SpocWiki/_public/tech/Triz/Sub/Triz-change-aggregate.md

 [SpocWebEntityId::22316]
 [TrizPrinciple::[[Triz-Transformation_of_physical_and_chemical_states_of_an_object]]]

-Change an Object&#x27;s aggregate State(e.g. to a Gas, Liquid, or Solid).
+Change an Object's aggregate State(e.g. to a Gas, Liquid, or Solid).